seanima9/SpotifyToYoutubeMusic/README.md

 Set Spotify Playlist ID and YouTube Playlist ID:

 In spotify_api.py, set your Spotify playlist ID you want to copy tracks from.
-In the song_adder function within main.py, set the YouTube playlist ID where you want to add songs.
+In the song_adder function within youtube_api.py, set the YouTube playlist ID where you want to add songs.

 Run the Application:

-python main.py
+python youtube_api.py
 Follow the on-screen instructions to authenticate with YouTube on your first run.
 Synchronization:

 The script will list tracks from the specified Spotify playlist and add them to the specified YouTube playlist, avoiding duplicates.
 Be aware of the API quota limits set by Google and Spotify.
-Extensive use of the APIs may require you to request quota increases.
+Extensive use of the APIs will cause a quota timeout, you can rerun program again at 00:00 Tuesday, Pacific Time (PT) since the quota will have reset.

 ## Contributing